ApolloAuto/apollo/docs/quickstart/Apollo_3_5_map_collection_guide.md

 ## Hardware and Software Requirement
 Please refer to
 [Apollo 3.5 Hardware and System Installation Guide](https://github.com/ApolloAuto/apollo/blob/master/docs/quickstart/apollo_3_5_hardware_system_installation_guide.md) for the steps to install the hardware components.
-IN order to proceed with Data collection, we need to use a single 16-Line LiDAR for traffic light detection placed on top of the car, tilted upwards as described below:
+In order to proceed with Data collection, we need to use a single 16-Line LiDAR for traffic light detection placed on top of the car, tilted upwards as described below:

 ### Installation of VLP-16 lidar